smbeiragh/sanam/README.md

 # Namespaces
-The main reason of lacking an easy to read and maintain codebase in scale is lack of clarity and confidence, people aren’t confident what are the side effects of modifying a selector, what does a selector and what are it’s use cases as a result we afraid to touch old codes so we start to avoid touching them and adding new selectors for every change, soon it will end up to more and more selectors that nobody knows what each one does.
+The main reason of lacking an easy to read and maintain codebase in scale is lack of clarity and confidence, people arn’t confident what are the side effects of modifying a css rule, what does a selector and what are it’s use cases as a result we afraid to touch old codes so we start to avoid touching them and adding new selectors for every change, soon it will end up to more and more selectors that nobody knows what each one does.
 So we have to spend most of our time on reading old